Cornell-QCA/website/public/data/projects/anyon.md

-Topological Quantum Computing (TQC) is an exciting subfield of Quantum Computing which may enable fault-tolerant quantum computation on the hardware level.
-In order to explore TQC, our team developed a simulator to learn more about anyons (the particles that enable TQC) and implement anyonic interaction principles.
+Topological Quantum Computing (TQC) is an exciting subfield of quantum computing which may enable the reduction of errors by encoding qubits in a system of quasiparticles called anyons.
+In order to explore TQC, our team developed a tool that simulates the braiding and fusion of these anyons to allow for topologically protected quantum gates.